crcx/rx-nga/Rx.md

 ````
 :class:primitive
-  nop
-  nop
-  lit &compiling?
+  lit &Compiler
-  call
+  fetch
   lit &comma:opcode
   lit &class:word:interpret
   lit &choose
-  call
-  ret
+  jump
 ````

-**class:macro** is the class handler for *compiler macros*.
+`class:macro` is the class handler for *compiler macros*.
 These are functions that always get called.
 They can be used to extend the language in interesting ways.

 | interpret            | compile                       |
 | -------------------- | ----------------------------- |